eworm-de/mkinitcpio-ykfde/README.md

 > make install

-This will place file to their desired places in filesystem.
+This will place files to their desired places in filesystem.

 Usage
 -----